 Purdue Buys Kaplan to Expand Access to Higher Education

 In a press release issued earlier this week, Purdue University explained that the purchase is meant to address two current realities: “the need for postsecondary education for working adults and others unsuited to traditional campus study, and the explosive growth of online technologies as a means of delivering education to students of all types.”

-As part of the deal, Purdue will acquire Kaplan University and along with it, all of Kaplan’s institutional operations and assets, which include 15 campuses, over 30,000 students, and more than 3,000 employees.
-Unlike Purdue University, which like any public institution relies on government funding, the new university, which is yet to be named, will rely on tuition and fundraising alone.
-While the university will operate primarily online, there are no plans to immediately shut down its 15 locations across the United States.
+As part of the deal, Purdue is purchasing Kaplan, including all its operations and assets.
+Unlike Purdue University, the yet-to-be-named university will rely on fundraising and tuition alone.
+While the university will be an online operation, to date, the future of its 15 physical locations is yet to be seen.
 As a public university, Purdue is obligated to offer in-state residents lower tuition and will honor this as it develops its new online institution.
 To date however, it is unclear how much of a tuition discount Indiana residents will receive.

 Response to Purdue’s Acquisition

 Response to Purdue’s purchase of Kaplan has ranged from surprise to praise.
 First, for many people in higher education, Purdue’s move came as a surprise since it is rare for a public university to buy up a for-profit entity.
 By and large, however, Purdue’s acquisition is being seen as a smart financial move.

 In an interview with the Chronicle of Higher Education, President Daniels was hopeful about the acquisition’s potential to generate high revenues.